Iru Mugan: Theatrical

-Irumugan was initially slated to release on 2 September 2016, coinciding with Ganesh Chathurthi festival, but was pushed to 8 September 2016.
-However, the film did not release in Karnataka due to the bandh called by Karnataka Rakshana Vedike and also decided not to release any Tamil films on the state because of the Kaveri River water dispute, which also affected several other Tamil films such as Thodari, Remo, Rekka and Devi as the films did not have a theatrical release in Karnataka.
+Iru Mugan was initially slated to release on 1 September 2016, coinciding with Ganesh Chathurthi festival, but was pushed to 8 September 2016.
+The film did not release in Karnataka due to the bandh called by Karnataka Rakshana Vedike and also decided not to release any Tamil films on the state because of the Kaveri River water dispute, which also affected several other Tamil films such as Thodari, Remo, Rekka and Devi as the films did not have a theatrical release in Karnataka.

 Home media

 Zee Network bought the satellite rights of the film's Tamil and Hindi version, while the Telugu version were sold to Disney Star.

 Reception

 Critical response

 M Suganth of The Times of India gave 3/5 stars and wrote "If Anand Shankar's previous film Arima Nambi had echoes of K. Bhagyaraj's Rudhra, the set-up of Iru Mugan recalls that of Kamal Haasan's Vikram."
 Sowmya S of Hindustan Times gave 3/5 stars and wrote "Iru Mugan is not free from commercial cliches but it still is a fun ride as a fast-paced thriller laced with chemistry and history lessons on drugs."

 Srivatsan of India Today gave 2.5/5 stars and wrote "Iru Mugan could've easily been Tamil cinema's answer to Hollywood thrillers but it's neither a damn-good film or a bad one."
 Anupama Subramanian of Deccan Chronicle wrote "Although formulaic in nature, Iru Mugan is a straightforward drug-infused thriller that is high on tempo and very unrelenting."
-Sreedhar Pillai of Firstpost wrote "Iru Mugan is a one-time stylish and racy entertainer and an out and out Vikram show, which has its moments."
+Sreedhar Pillai wrote for Firstpost, "Iru Mugan is a one-time stylish and racy entertainer and an out and out Vikram show, which has its moments."